Town where you live

 I want a better vision and prosperous future for Pierce County and Washington State.
 I will work towards a port that is more inclusive, open and accountable, and which moves beyond its toxic legacy.
 I will bring a fresh data-driven perspective to the Port Commission, help heal the relationship with the Puyallup Tribe of Indians and with surrounding communities, and will provide strong environmental and economic stewardship.

-While studying abroad in China during law school, I saw firsthand the heavy industrial pollution in China.
+While studying abroad in China during law school, I saw firsthand the effects of heavy industrial pollution.
 I realized that economic and environmental wellbeing must go hand in hand.
 We must preserve our quality of life and natural resources in the Pacific NW.
-I was against the proposal to build the world’s largest methanol plant in the Port of Tacoma.
+I was against the proposal to build the world’s largest methanol plant at the Port of Tacoma.
 I want to increase public engagement, accountability and transparancy at the Port.
-With a shared vision and master strategy, our port can be an innovative leader and a better economic engine for our county.
+With a shared vision and master strategy, our port can be an innovative leader and a better economic engine for our county

 1.Competing with other major port gateways on both the west (British Columbia, Southern California) and east coast.